 – Complex traffic: single and multi-lane roads with speed limits above 70km/hour

 The format of the assessment is that the driving assessment takes a pre-determined route that is typically 60 minutes in duration.
 The driving instructor will give instructions to the person and the person’s ability to follow directions is examined.
 There will also usually be a component where the person will be asked to self-direct to a familiar place (e.g., travel from local shopping centre back home).
 This looks at the person’s working memory.
 All forms of traffic are encountered during the practical assessment to certify that the person is safe to drive in varying and changing traffic situations.

 This format may deviate depending on the person’s need for driving and if they hold a private or commercial driver’s licence.
 For example, a person with cognitive impairment may struggle when driving in unfamiliar environments and their need for driving may be to only access their local shopping centre and visit family or friends nearby.
 Thus, the driving assessment can be restricted to 5km from home, and this restriction would be endorsed on their licence.

-During the assessment the Occupational Therapist’s role is to assess if any of the deficits, or the person’s diagnosed medical condition, is impacting on their ability to drive.
+During the assessment, the Occupational Therapist’s role is to find out if there are any deficits related to the person’s medical condition that are affecting their driving capacity.
 To make this determination, the assessment must encounter specific driving conditions and situations, where the person is asked to complete various driving manoeuvres.
-These are stated below:
+The assessment encounters the following driving conditions: